-In particular, emptiness of the set $V(\A_K)^{\Br}$ implies that $V(K)$ is empty.
-Further, the pairing of adelic points and Brauer elements is continuous, hence $V(\A_K)^{\Br}$ is a closed subset of $V(\A_K)$.
+In particular, emptiness of $V(\A_K)^{\Br}$ implies that $V(K)$ is empty.
+Further, the pairing of adelic points and Brauer elements is continuous \cite[Prop.~10.5.2]{CTS2}, hence $V(\A_K)^{\Br}$ is closed in $V(\A_K)$.
 These observations motivate the following definitions.

-\begin{mydef} Let $V$ be a variety over a number field $K$ and let $T$ be a finite set of places of $K$. \begin{enumerate}[label=(\roman*)] \item We say that $V$ has a \emph{Brauer--Manin obstruction to the Hasse principle} if $V(\A_K) \neq \emptyset$ but $V(\A_K)^{\Br} = \emptyset$. \item We say that $V$ has a \emph{Brauer--Manin obstruction to weak approximation off $T$} if the closure of $V(\A_K)^{\Br}$ in $\prod_{v \notin T} V(K_v)$ with respect to the product topology does not equal the whole space. \item We say that $V$ has a \emph{Brauer--Manin obstruction to strong approximation off $T$} if $V(\A_K)^{\Br} \cap V(\A_K^T) \neq V(\A_K^T)$. \end{enumerate} We omit ``off $T$'' above if we may take $T = \emptyset$. \end{mydef}
+\begin{mydef} Let $V$ be a variety over a number field $K$ and let $T$ be a finite set of places of $K$. \begin{enumerate}[label=(\roman*)] \item We say that $V$ has a \emph{Brauer--Manin obstruction to the Hasse principle} if $V(\A_K) \neq \emptyset$ but $V(\A_K)^{\Br} = \emptyset$.

+\item We say that $V$ has a \emph{Brauer--Manin obstruction to weak approximation off $T$} if the closure of the projection of $V(\A_K)^{\Br}$ to $\prod_{v \notin T} V(K_v)$ (with respect to the product topology) does not equal the whole space.

+\item We say that $V$ has a \emph{Brauer--Manin obstruction to strong approximation off $T$} if the projection of $V(\A_K)^{\Br}$ to $V(\A_K^T)$ is not equal to $V(\A_K^T)$. \end{enumerate} We omit ``off $T$'' above if we may take $T = \emptyset$. \end{mydef}